 - 5. Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the standalone financial statements of the current period.
-These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters. - 6.
-We have determined the matters described below to be the key audit matters to be communicated in our report.
+These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters. - We have determined the matters described below to be the key audit matters to be communicated in our report.

-Key audit matter How our audit addressed the key audit matter Impairment testing of investments in joint venture Our procedures included, but were not limited to the following: Refer note 5 and 34 to the accompanying standalone financial statements Obtained an understanding of management's process and evaluated design and tested operating effectiveness of As at 31 March 2020, the carrying amount of investment in a joint venture company viz.
-Raymond UCO Denim Private Limited (the 'joint venture') is $\overline{\epsilon}$ 13,110.79 lakhs (net of provision for diminution in the value of investment of $\overline{\epsilon}$ 13,800 lakhs). controls around identification of indicators of impairment under Ind AS, and around valuation of the business of the joint venture to determine recoverable value of the said investment; Management has considered that the losses suffered by the joint venture indicates a possible impairment in the carrying value of investment.
-Accordingly, the management has performed Assessed the appropriateness of methodology and valuation model used by the management to estimate the recoverable value of investment in the joint venture; an impairment assessment and has estimated the recoverable amount of its investment in the joint venture using 'Discounted Cash Flow valuation model', which is complex and involves the use Assessed the professional competence, objectivity and capabilities of the valuation specialist engaged by the management; of significant management estimates and assumptions that are dependent on expected future market and economic conditions Assessed the reasonableness of assumptions relating to revenue growth rate, gross margins, discount rates etc. based As per such assessment done by the management, the carrying value of the investments was impaired by ₹ NIL in the current year, as disclosed in Note 34 to the financial statements. on historical results, current developments and future plans of the business, including the possible impact of COVID -19 pandemic on such assumptions, estimated by management using expertise of valuation specialist on required parameters;
+Our procedures included, but were not limited to the following:

+- Obtained an understanding of management's process and evaluated design and tested operating effectiveness of controls around identification of indicators of impairment under Ind AS, and around valuation of the business of the joint venture to determine recoverable value of the said investment; - Assessed the appropriateness of methodology and valuation model used by the management to estimate the recoverable value of investment in the joint venture; - Assessed the professional competence, objectivity and capabilities of the valuation specialist engaged by the management; - Assessed the reasonableness of assumptions relating to revenue growth rate, gross margins, discount rates etc. based on historical results, current developments and future plans of the business, including the possible impact of COVID -19 pandemic on such assumptions, estimated by management using expertise of valuation specialist on required parameters;

-Key audit matter How our audit addressed the key audit matter Considering the materiality of the amounts involved, the significant management judgement required in estimating the quantum of diminution in the value of investment and such estimates and judgements being inherently subjective, this matter has been identified as a key audit matter for the current year audit.
-Assessed cash flow forecasts to ensure consistency with current operations of the Company and performed sensitivity analysis on key assumptions used in management's calculated recoverable value.
-Based on our procedures, we also considered the adequacy of disclosures in respect of investment in the said joint venture in Note 5 to the standalone financial statements.
-Revenue recognition from real estate construction project Refer note 25 to the accompanying standalone financial statements.
+Considering the materiality of the amounts involved, the significant management judgement required in estimating the quantum of diminution in the value of investment and such estimates and judgements being inherently subjective, this matter has been identified as a key audit matter for the current year audit.

+Revenue recognition from real estate construction project

+Refer note 25 to the accompanying standalone financial statements.
 Revenue recognised from real estate construction project ('construction project') during the year ended 31 March 2020 amounts to ₹ 17,615.74 lakhs.

 In accordance with Ind AS 115 'Revenue from Contracts with Customers', the Company has assessed and concluded that its performance obligations arising from the construction project satisfy the criteria for recognition of revenue over time.

-We focused on this area because significant management judgment was required in: determining whether the criteria for satisfaction of performance obligation and recognition of revenue over time in terms of Ind AS 115 was met; estimating total contract costs of the construction project, including contingencies that could arise from variations to the original contract terms, and claims; and estimating the proportion of contract work completed for the construction project which requires estimates in relation to forecast contract revenue and total costs.
+We focused on this area because significant management judgment was required in:

+- determining whether the criteria for satisfaction of performance obligation and recognition of revenue over time in terms of Ind AS 115 was met: - estimating total contract costs of the construction project, including contingencies that could arise from variations to the original contract terms, and claims; and - estimating the proportion of contract work completed for the construction project which requires estimates in relation to forecast contract revenue and total costs.

 The estimates of various contract related costs and revenue can potentially be impacted on account of various factors and differ from the actual outcomes.
 Changes in these judgements and the related estimates as contracts progress, can result in material adjustments to revenue and margins.
-Considering the materiality of the amounts involved, and the significant judgements applied in determining the appropriate accounting treatment as mentioned above, this matter required significant auditor attention and Our audit procedures included, but were not limited to the following: Evaluated the appropriateness of the Company's accounting policy for revenue recognition from construction project; Obtained an understanding of the management's processes and evaluated the design and tested operating effectiveness of controls over the revenue recognition from construction project and estimation of total costs; Evaluated the appropriateness of the management's assessment that the performance obligations arising from the construction project satisfy the criteria for revenue recognition over time, in accordance with Ind AS 115; On a sample basis, reviewed the certified progress reports from the engineers, performed site visits, and obtained confirmations from project manager to assess the appropriateness of management's estimates of the proportion of work completed; Assessed the reasonableness of key inputs and assumptions used in the contract cost estimation; Reconciled revenue to the supporting documentation on a sample basis; Examined costs included within work-in-progress (WIP) balances on sample basis by verifying the supporting documents; Tested the mathematical accuracy of the underlying calculations; Evaluated the adequacy and appropriateness of the disclosures made in the financial statements by the therefore, has been identified as a key audit matter for the current year audit. management with respect to revenue from construction project.
+Considering the materiality of the amounts involved, and the significant judgements applied in determining the appropriate accounting treatment as mentioned above, this matter required significant auditor attention and therefore, has been identified as a key audit matter for the current year audit.